 seal

-Mix 1 drop of liquid once with 1 scoop of powder to a paste-like consistency
+Mix 1 drop of liquid with 1 scoop of powder once to a paste-like consistency.

 Adhesive system.

-Choose one of the suggested adhesive systems.
+Select one of the proposed adhesive systems.

-Syngle bond 2 liquid 6g
+Syngle Bond 2 liquid 6g

 into the carious cavity